bjanesh/bjanesh.github.io/wopr.md

 **General Policies**

 1. `wopr` **is a restricted access machine**, meaning you need a user account to use it.
-Contact Bob Lezotte or Bill Janesh to request an account.
+Contact Bob Lezotte to request an account.

 2. **Time on `wopr` is scheduled on a first-come-first-serve basis.** Don't schedule more time than you need.
 Full processing of a 9-point dither pattern takes about 3-4 hours per filter.
 The schedule can be found below or at [https://teamup.com/ks78bf366c93189e18](https://teamup.com/ks78bf366c93189e18).

 3. **All disk space on `wopr` will be treated as scratch space.** ODI data processing is extremely space intensive.
 The SSD is appropriately sized for full processing of ~30 5x6 ODI images.
 Use your space carefully!
 If you have not cleared your data by the end of your scheduled time, it will be cleared for you.
 Take your final data products with you!
 A few (representative) statistics about data size:
     * A single compressed 5x6 ODI image: `250 MB`